 CHECK YOUR FURNACE: A properly maintained furnace will last longer, work better and run more efficiently.
 So before the cold winter nights set in, call Central for your furnace’s annual check-up.
 Without the yearly cleaning and inspection a system can wear itself out, pump deadly carbon monoxide into your home, or simply quit working when you least expect it.
 Currently we are running our annual Precision Tune-up special that ends on Sept.
 30, currently offering $50 off the regular value.
 As I shared in my last column, your heating system is no different than maintaining your car with regular maintenance, it is actually imperative for the longevity of your equipment.

 CLEAN YOUR DUCT WORK: If you are like most people we take the time to regularly dust our homes but rarely think that you should the ductwork in your home dusted as well.
 Just like those dust bunnies that show up under your furniture the same is going on in ducts of your heating and cooling system in your home.
 And then when your system kicks on it is blowing this all back into the air.
-Central can take care of this for you.
+Central can take care of your duct cleaning to ensure the best air quality possible in your home.

 PREVENT PLUMBING FREEZES: When temperatures drop below freezing, water in the faucets can freeze and cause your pipes to burst and create a nightmare.
 So before Jack Frost sets his grip, locate your water main in the event you need to shut it off in an emergency, turn off water from the indoor supply valve so that no water remains in the faucet.
 Then drain the outdoor faucets, spray nozzles, sprinklers, and hoses before disconnecting and storing inside for the winter.
 I suggest calling a professional lawn service to take care of this for you…nobody likes calling a restoration company when their homes pipes have not been properly taken care of.